-However, the BH spin magnitude may be affected by tidal interactions between the stars in progenitor binaries of BH-NS mergers.
+The natal BH spin magnitude may be affected by tidal interactions between the stars in progenitor binaries of BH-NS mergers.
 Therefore, we allow for tidal spin-up.
-If a Wolf-Rayet (WR) star forms in a sufficiently close binary, it is a subject to strong tidal interactions which affects its rotation in comparison to single stellar evolution/models (see ~\cite{hotokezaka2017implications}, \cite{qin2018spin}).
-The resultant spin of a BH formed from such star will be different from the spin of BH which was formed either in isolation or in a wide binary.
+If a Wolf-Rayet (WR) star forms in a sufficiently close binary, it is subject to strong tidal interactions, which affect its rotation in comparison to single stellar evolution models (see ~\cite{hotokezaka2017implications}, \cite{qin2018spin}).
+The resultant spin of a BH formed from such a star will be different from the spin of a BH that was formed either in isolation or in a wide binary.
 We adopt natal BH spin magnitudes formed from tidally affected WR stars from \cite{belczynski2019evolutionary}: